schwarzflo/Chezz/README.md

 Implementing Chess from scratch as an exercise;

-Currently playing against a computer is possible, who chooses random legal moves.
+Currently, among other things playing against a computer is possible, who chooses random legal moves.